Micrometeoroid

 A micrometeoroid is a tiny meteoroid: a small particle of rock in space, usually weighing less than a gram.
 A micrometeorite is such a particle that survives passage through Earth's atmosphere and reaches Earth's surface.

-The term "micrometeoroid" was officially deprecated by the IAU in 2017, as redundant to meteoroid.
+The term "micrometeoroid" was officially deprecated in 2017 by the International Astronomical Union, the primary international association of astronomers, as redundant to "meteoroid."
+It remains in use in astronautical engineering to refer to small, difficult to detect objects that can impact and damage spacecraft.

 Origins and orbits

 Micrometeoroids are very small pieces of rock or metal broken off from larger chunks of rock and debris often dating back to the birth of the Solar System.
 Micrometeoroids are extremely common in space.
 Tiny particles are a major contributor to space weathering processes.
 When they hit the surface of the Moon, or any airless body (Mercury, the asteroids, etc.), the resulting melting and vaporization causes darkening and other optical changes in the regolith.

 Micrometeoroids have less stable orbits than meteoroids, due to their greater surface area to mass ratio.
 Micrometeoroids that fall to Earth can provide information on millimeter scale heating events in the solar nebula.
 Meteorites and micrometeorites (as they are known upon arrival at the Earth's surface) can only be collected in areas where there is no terrestrial sedimentation, typically polar regions.
 Ice is collected and then melted and filtered so the micrometeorites can be extracted under a microscope.

 Sufficiently small micrometeoroids avoid significant heating on entry into Earth's atmosphere.
 Collection of such particles by high-flying aircraft began in the 1970s, since which time these samples of stratosphere-collected interplanetary dust (called Brownlee particles before their extraterrestrial origin was confirmed) have become an important component of the extraterrestrial materials available for study in laboratories on Earth.